 - Have a consultative committee or group that discusses formally health and safety matters?
 Do you take note of any recommendations and implement these where practicable?

-- Ensure all computer users have been on a short DSE training course and have then risk assessed their workstations?
+- Ensure all computer users have been on a short Computer (DSE) training course and have then risk assessed their workstations?

-- Have findings of DSE Assessments been actioned?
+- Have findings of Computer (DSE) Assessments been actioned?

-- Have a system in place for reporting all staff sickness absence and all accidents and incidents within your College / Department?
+- Have a system in place for reporting all staff sickness absence and all accidents and incidents within your College / Professional Service?

 - Do you investigate all accidents and incidents appropriately?

-- Undertake fire evacuation practices at least twice a year, especially during your College's / Department's busy periods?
+- Undertake fire evacuation practices at least twice a year, especially during your College's / Services' busy periods?

-Health and Safety Services is there to help and not hinder your College / Department.
-Health and Safety Services cannot undertake the full health and safety role for your College / Department but the staff of the Department will, and can help you and your colleagues establish good health and safety systems and monitor your safety performance.
+The central Health and Safety team, a part of Campus Services, are there to help and not hinder your College / Service.
+They cannot undertake the full health and safety role for your College / Service but they will and can help you and your colleagues establish good health and safety systems and monitor your safety performance.